-Every good forecast is built on solid assumptions, and it’s important to update those assumptions regularly, but nobody wants to live in their financial models 24/7 so we're often asked: how much is too much?
+Every good forecast is built on solid assumptions, and it’s important to review those assumptions regularly, but nobody wants to live in their financial models 24/7...so, how often do you really need to update your forecasts?

 It really just depends on 2 things:

 This part is pretty straightforward.
 For example, if you rely on a few large unpredictable deals each month, you'll want to update your forecasts as soon as a deal's timeline changes.
 Or, if you're constantly testing new marketing campaigns, you'll likely need to update your forecasts both pre-launch (when plans/timelines are approved) and post-launch (in case certain assumptions aren't playing out as expected).
 Basically, any time your outlook changes, so should your forecasting assumptions.
 Otherwise you'll always have forecasts based on some old reality, and you won't be able to see what that delayed implementation, or that new referral program means for your finances going forward.
 Outdated assumptions make your forecast useless, so if things are changing every day, then you might need to update certain parts of your model daily (or at least weekly).
 But not always...

 If your business is fairly stable and there aren't too many surprises after you put a plan in motion, then you might be able to let your assumptions and forecasts sit untouched a month or more at a time.
 However, as a rule of thumb you should never go more than a quarter without taking a serious look at whether your assumptions still hold true, or whether there is any new information to consider and add to your model.
 It doesn't matter what business you're in - things change.
 Update your assumptions any time they do.